Varija22/Exp-13/README.md

 Aim:
 To demonstrate the concept of constructors in C++, including the default constructor, parameterized constructor, and copy constructor.

-Software Used:**
+Software Used:
 Programiz online C++ compiler and IDE.

 Theory:
 Constructors are special member functions in C++ used to initialize objects.
 There are several types of constructors:

-* Default Constructor:** Initializes an object with default values.
+* Default Constructor: Initializes an object with default values.
-* Parameterized Constructor:** Initializes an object with user-defined values.
+* Parameterized Constructor:Initializes an object with user-defined values.
-* Copy Constructor:** Creates a new object as a copy of an existing object.
+* Copy Constructor:Creates a new object as a copy of an existing object.

 In the given program, these constructors initialize the integer member `num` of the class `fetch` in different ways.
 The `disp()` method is used to display the value of `num`.